AnthonyHernandez34/react_login/Read.md

 At the \*\*Member Login Screen\*\* you will be given 2 input fields one asking for "username" and another that ask for "password" onces you click login you will be redirected to the Dashboard.

+**Purpose**
+Login Page will return access token and errors for not being able to login you will get a (200) if you put in password correct if not error.
+As of right now both will redirect you to dashboard inorder to allow you to preview the dashboard.

 **Dashboard**
 Onces at dashbord you will be shown what user is logged-in and the option to logout.
+**Purpose**
+Is to show a user and user avatar from back-end api with the command to logout and return to homepage.

 ---

 ## Project implenting